Synchronicity89/ChessNode/evaluation.md

 - totalOffset, totalCap: additive offset and clamp on the final score (defaults 0, disabled)

 ### Neutral defaults and iterative evolution

+## Engine-side orientation (white vs black)

+All raw evaluations are white-centric centipawns: positions favorable to White are positive.
+To compare lines for the engine regardless of side-to-move, we compute an orientation factor at the root:

+- engineSide = +1 if the engine side at root is White; −1 if it is Black.

+Before search comparisons, we convert a line’s white-centric score S into engine-centric S_e = engineSide × S. The search then always maximizes S_e and uses standard alpha/beta bounds in engine-centric space.
+This avoids branching code with if (white) maximize else minimize and keeps the JSON/debug output in white-centric units for readability.

+Implementation notes:
+- combinedScore remains white-centric.
+- In alpha–beta: compare and bound on S_e, not S.
+- For reporting: return S so UI and logs remain consistent with centipawn conventions.

+## Notes on Ragged Search Depths

+Because of check and material-swing extensions (and repetition cutoffs), different lines will often end at different depths.
+This irregularity is expected and desirable.
+Over time, rework code paths that assume uniform depth so that:

+- Alpha–beta and PV tracking operate on nodes extended by checks and trades without imposing a flat ply cap.
+- JSON outputs include both the intended depth setting and the actual explored plies for each candidate line.
+- Tests tolerant of ragged depths focus on ordering/relative scores rather than a fixed ply count where appropriate.

 - All new knobs must ship with neutral defaults that preserve existing behavior (e.g., offsets 0, multiplicative scales 1.0, caps disabled, exponents 1.0).
 - When introducing a new evaluation operation, add: